 Now add the sugar syrup to the pan and cook on high.

-When the mix comes close to thick halwa, add the nuts powder and combine everything well.
-You can remove when the sides starts leaving.
+When the mix comes close to thick halwa, add the nuts powder, and combine everything well.
+You can remove it when the sides start leaving.

 Add cardamom powder, mix well, pour on a greased plate.